 In accordance with the data protection laws, we need a “legal basis” for collecting and using information about you.
 There are a variety of different legal basis for processing personal data which are set out in the data protection laws.

-The lawful bases on which we rely to use the information which we collect about you for the purposes set out in this notice will be:
+The lawful basis on which we rely to use the information which we collect about you for the purposes set out in this notice will be:

 For more information please see: